 In short, airlines need permission to fly over other countries’ airspace.
 The UK government has said it would envisage granting permission to EU airlines to carry on as normal and would expect EU countries to reciprocate.

-However, experts have warned about flight delays and disruption at airports in the days immediately after 12 April (this date could change).
+However, experts have warned about flight delays and disruption at airports in the days immediately after we leave the EU.
 To be on the safe side, it might be best to avoid travelling around this time and see how things settle down.

 Under the current EU regulation EC 261, passengers may be entitled to compensation of up to €600 for any flight delay of three or more hours, a cancelled flight or if they’re denied boarding.
 These rules apply if the departure airport is within the EU, or the flight lands in the EU, and is operated by an EU-based carrier.